EryantoA/flutix-flutter/README.md

 # 📖📖 Flutix App

-A Bioskop Flutter app to order and buy ticket for watching a Movie.
+A Bioskop Flutter app to order ticket and Top Up wallet for watching a Movie.

 ## 💻 Requirements